Arts project grants

-- Provide opportunities for residents to get involved, participate, and create – particularly through volunteering schemes.
+- Provide opportunities for residents to get involved, take part, and create.
+Particularly through volunteering schemes.

-- Programme ambitious, high quality, inclusive events / activity which are immersive and provide inspiring experiences that exceed expectation and provide escapism and enjoyment.
+- Programme ambitious, high quality, inclusive events or activity.
+Providing immersive and inspiring experiences that exceed expectation, offering escapism and enjoyment.

 How to apply

 - Contact arts officer email@example.com to discuss your idea.